jackpal/jackpal.github.io/_posts/2008-05-14-OS_X_will_hang_if_your_VPN_connection_is_flakey.md

 ---
 date: 2008-05-14 07:04
+title: OS X will hang if your VPN connection is flakey
 ---

-# OS X will hang if your VPN connection is flakey

 OS X is by and large a good OS, but once you get past the sexy UI you find a lot of rough edges.